 When tracking is active (01 position), the device continuously tracks the changing ground structures and automatically reconfigures the ground balance setting.
 The invisible changes in ground affects the detection depth as well as the discrimination ability of the device so it is possible to operate the device at higher performance using this feature under suitable ground conditions.
-Please refer to page 25 for more information on TRACKING.
+Please find further information on TRACKING on page 14.